What The Heartbreak High Reboot Gets Right About Autism Representation

-Mild spoilers ahead.
-While many TV shows and movies have featured characters with autism, a lot of them have struggled to get it right due to stereotyping, a lack of research or casting non-autistic people.
-In Netflix's Heartbreak High reboot, the complexities of being a young person with autism are explored with authenticity and respect, says one of the show's stars, Chloe Hayden.
+Many TV shows and movies have featured characters with autism but a lot of them have struggled to get it right due to stereotyping, a lack of research or casting non-autistic people.
+In Netflix's Heartbreak High reboot, which premieres globally on 14th September, the complexities of being a young person with autism are explored with authenticity and respect, says one of the show's stars, Chloe Hayden.

 The 25-year-old actor — who was diagnosed with autism and ADHD when she was 13 — plays Quinni, a bubbly teen with autism who loves fantasy novels, bright makeup, wearing Crocs and winning school competitions.